 In UVAPay, you can authorize others, such as parents and guardians, to also receive billing notifications and have access to your account.
 Once authorized, parents and others will be directed to the UVAPay link and will be prompted to login with their email and password.
 Term statements are not sent by mail.
 It’s essential that all students view their online account and add all responsible parties as authorized users in UVAPay.

 - Fall: Fall term bill statement email notifications are generally sent in mid-July and periodically thereafter for new enrollment.
 The email notifies users their on-demand term statement is available for viewing and to access UVAPay.
-Fall term charges are due one week prior to the start of fall classes.
+Follow this link to view the most current due dates for the fall and spring terms.
 For security purposes, access to statements requires authentication through UVAPay login.
 Notifications are sent to students and any established authorized users.

-- Spring: Spring term statement email notifications are sent beginning in December and periodically thereafter for new enrollment.
+- Spring: Spring term statement email notifications are generally sent beginning in December and periodically thereafter for new enrollment.
 The email notifies users their on-demand term statement is available for viewing and to access UVAPay.
-Spring term charges are due one week prior to the start of spring classes.
+Follow this link to view the most current due dates for the fall and spring terms.
 For security purposes, access to statements requires authentication through UVAPay login.
 Notifications are sent to students and any established authorized users.

 - Monthly Account Activity: As new activity occurs or unpaid charges become past due, monthly account activity email notifications are sent directing you to the UVAPay site where you can view and pay your bill.
 From UVAPay, you can also view the account activity on your student account at any time.
 Notifications are sent to students and any established authorized users.